objektwerks/python/README.md

 Run
 ---
->Replace *.py with a source file name.
+>To run a script, replace *.py with a source file name:
 1. python3.13 ./src/*.py

 Releases